top of page

 NutriCharge® extends the release of phosphorus fertilizer by reducing soil fixation.
 What does this mean for the farmer?
 On average, phosphorus treated with NutriCharge® provides double the availability to the crop.
 Furthermore, this innovative product works in tandem with plants to extract phosphorus that's fixed in the soil, enhancing the uptake of locked-up phosphorus and promoting maximum crop growth.

-With the challenges of phosphorus management so evident in modern agriculture, it's a relief to know that solutions like NutriCharge® exist.
+With the challenges of phosphorus management (including phosphorus deficiency) so evident in modern agriculture, it's a relief to know that solutions like NutriCharge® exist.
 By optimizing the use of fertilizer phosphorus, we can promote healthier crops, better yields, and a more sustainable phosphorus environment.

 Refining Our Approaches As We Continue